 Creative Director and Director of Interaction Design

-John directs the Interaction Design department, while also serving as a creative director and interaction designer.
-Before Local Projects, John applied design and technology to development challenges at UNICEF, created software tools for fellow designers, and ran a small inter-disciplinary design studio in Ireland.
+John is Director of Interaction Design and Creative Director, leading exploratory projects at the intersection of art, design, and technology.
+While at Local Projects, he has been instrumental in the development of an application for the American Museum Of Natural History and the exhibit design for the Fashion for Good Center in Amsterdam.
+Prior to joining Local Projects, John applied design and technology to development challenges at UNICEF, created software tools for fellow designers, and ran a small interdisciplinary design studio in Ireland.
 John holds a MFA in Media Design from Art Center College of Design and a BSc in Multimedia from Dublin City University.

 Interactive Project Director and Director of Project Management

 Keeli Shaw directs the Project Management team at Local Projects.
 During her time at LP, Keeli has produced interactive projects ranging in scale from mobile applications to 40' interactive multi-touch micro-tile walls.
 She has overseen the design and development of projects including the BioDesign Studio (March 2016) and Body Metrics exhibit (February 2015) at the San Jose Tech Museum of Innovation, City Pulse at the One World Observatory, the student center media wall at Case Western Reserve University, Urbanology at the BMW/Guggenheim Lab, the Stone Barns iOS application, the Gallery One suite of interactive media and mobile application ArtLens for the Cleveland Museum of Art, and other large scale interactives around the world, from Cincinnati, OH to Geneva, Switzerland.